dbeniamine/vizardry/README.md

 ### Grimoire

-    :Grimoire <provider>
+    :Grimoire [provider]

-Select the `Grimoire` from which you want to `Scry` and `Invoke` bundles.
-A grimoire is a website from which you can search for bundles such as github or bitbucked.
+List Grimoires or select the `Grimoire` from which you want to `Scry` and `Invoke` bundles.
+A grimoire is a website from which you can search for bundles such as github or bitbucket.

 It is also possible to set the default grimoire in your vimrc

     let g:VizardryDefaultGrimoire='github'

-**Help wanted:** currently only github is available, but it is very easy to add a new Grimoire, see [issue#3](https://github.com/dbeniamine/vizardry/issues/3).
+**Help wanted:** currently only github and bitbucket are available, but it is very easy to add a new Grimoire, see [issue#3](https://github.com/dbeniamine/vizardry/issues/3).

 # Magic